canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 A computer configured as described here is not intended for general Internet use.
-Some settings relax security in the interest of ease of use, so you should limit use of the MAAS server computer on the Internet at large.
+Some settings relax security in the interest of ease of use, so you should limit use of the MAAS computer on the Internet at large.

 This document begins with information on the required hardware and then